Nursing Associate (Level 5)

 Learning must cover pre-conception to death, across all four nursing fields (Adult, Child, MH and LD) and home, close to home and hospital settings.
 NMC requires minimum 1,150 hours of Theory and 1,150 hours of Practical learning (of which minimum 460 hours must be in external settings) over the duration of the course.

 Apprenticeships require learners to achieve specific new knowledge, skills and behaviours (KSBs).
-For this programme, in order to acheive the NMC requirements and KSBs, a minimum of 80% of the learner’s normal working hours (if working 30 hours per week) must be dedicated to the apprenticeship.
+For this programme, in order to achieve the NMC requirements and KSBs, a minimum of 80% of the learner’s normal working hours (if working 30 hours per week) must be dedicated to the apprenticeship.
 This is achieved by;

 1) Programme Teaching; Online teaching and resources, may include 1 evening teaching session a week plus self learning resources.
 Learners need to have a high degree of self-motivation for online learning (resources are available to help prepare learners https://www.open.edu/openlearn/education-development/education/essential-skills-ou-study ).
 Example planners are available.